 The Town has authorized \$12.2 million of debt related to a new Tri Town Water Treatment Plant.
 This is a project between Holbrook, Randolph, and Braintree.
 This will replace two existing plants and will provide drinking water for all three towns.
 The total cost of the project is \$70 million.
 Holbrook will be responsible for 16% of the construction costs (\$11 million).
 Holbrook will also be responsible for 16% of the operating costs going forward.
-Design is underway and is about 40% complete.
-Construction will begin sometime late next year and completion is estimated to be in 2024.
+Design is underway and is about 98% complete.
+The Town anticipates going out to bid in May 2022 and construction to start in the Fall of 2022.
+The project is still on target to be completed in 2024.

-NOTE 15 - COVID-19
+NOTE 14 - COVID-19